-- Celtic Frost (The Cold Lake album)
+- Celtic Frost (The Cold Lake album, considered an old shame)

 - Cinderella (Night Songs mostly, though Long Cold Winter is halfway between their hair metal and the bluesy/hard rock sound used on later albums.
 Even then, however, Night Songs was a lot rawer and edgier than other glam albums.)

 - Crashdiet (A fusion of Hair Metal and punk, currently active as of 2013, having replaced vocalists due to Dave Leppard's death)